List of Lucchese crime family mobsters: Joseph Lubrano

 Joseph "Joey Relay" Lubrano (born October 26, 1970, New York), also known as "Giovanni", "John", "Big Joe" is a capo in the family with ties to mobsters on Arthur Avenue in The Bronx.
 Lubrano's crew operates around the Bronx, Manhattan, Staten Island and Westchester.
 In 1996, Lubrano was wrongfully sent to prison for beating a black police officer in 1994 and was released two years later.
 During the trial, it was alleged that Lubrano was a member of the Lucchese recruitment gang, The Tanglewood Boys.
 In 1997, Darin Mazzarella, a member of the Tanglewood Boys became a federally protected witness.
 Mazzarella gave information to investigators and prosecutors about the Lubrano assault; he admitted participating in the assault with Alfred "Freddy Boy" Santorelli, the son of Anthony Santorelli, and asserted that Lubrano was not a Tanglewood member.

 In May 2010, Lubrano was listed on wanted poster by the FBI for armed robbery and racketeering.
 The FBI identified Lubrano as a capo with close ties to mobster in Arthur Ave area of the Bronx.
 Lubrano had been charged in an indictment and charged with armed robberies in and around New York City and an illegal bookmaking operation.
 On September 11, 2010, Lubrano was captured in Yonkers, New York in girlfriend's home.
 He was later convicted and sentenced to 57 months in federal prison.
 Lubrano was released from prison on October 31, 2014.

 In 2016, it was revealed by government informant Anthony Zoccolillo that in 2001, Lubrano and Steven Crea Jr. were partners in a Bronx gambling club.
 Informant Zoccolillo also stated that both Lubrano and Crea Jr. started their criminal careers in the Tanglewood Boys recruitment gang.
+In March 2024, his 31-year-old daughter Amanda Lubrano, received a prison term of 22 months for selling a kilogram of cocaine to an undercover.